A brand new OO Gauge Lima ringfield motor conversion kit, comprising:

 Read more about our ringfield adaptor kits here: www.strathpefferjunction.com/ringfieldadaptors

 Need for speed?

-This motor in this kit is rated at 12 volts (D/V 13.0) and whilst it’s the bomb proof option, it will run a little slower than 6 volt (D/V 5.9) CD/DVD motors.
+This motor kit is suitable for 12 volt usage and whilst it’s the best option for most situations, it will run a little slower than our 6 volt motor kits.
 Those seeking the fastest possible speeds for HST sets etc. may still prefer our 6V upgrade kit with a diode voltage dropper.

 We have tested the adaptor in UK outline models marked with an asterisk below.
 Based on visual assessment, this adaptor should also work with all ringfield models listed.
 Very occasionally, light sanding may be required around the lugs to ensure clearance.